littlemissleona/api-starwars-react/README.md

 # Star Wars React App

-This is an react frontend project using the Star Wars API
+This is a react frontend project using the Star Wars API

 ![Star Wars React App](/img/starwarsreactapp.png)